Italy in the Middle Ages: Late Middle Ages and Renaissance (14th century to 1559)

 Since overall life expectancy in Europe did not increase by any significant margin during this period, the aging cohort in some areas can be almost completely blamed on the effects of the Plague.
 Wealthy households had larger numbers of children than the poor.
 For example, in the early 15th century, the average age of Florence's population among the lower classes was 25 while the upper classes had an average age of just 17.
 The countryside became swiftly depopulated after the Plague as well due to surviving young people moving en masse to the cities.

 The Italian Renaissance originates in 14th-century Tuscany, centered in the cities of Florence and Siena.
 It later had a great impact in Venice, where the remains of ancient Greek culture were brought together, providing humanist scholars with new texts.
 The Renaissance later had a significant effect on Rome, which was ornamented with some structures in the new all'antico mode, then was largely rebuilt by humanist 16th-century popes.

 Beginning in 1320 an upheaval in the Florentine wool industry began that would see wool textiles become Italy's most important manufacture for export.
 By the late 14th century Florence rivaled even the Low Countries of Flanders and Brabant and reigned supreme in the marketplaces of the Mediterranean.

+During this time, the powers of the ruler of states expanded as some of the last feudal institutions faded away.
+However, power was also put into the hands of smaller branches of families than the amount that feudalism and later pre-Renaissance political systems allowed for, causing friction and periods of noble hostility against Italian rulers and other noble families.

 The Italian Renaissance peaked in the mid-16th century as foreign invasions plunged the region into the turmoil of the Italian Wars.
 However, the ideas and ideals of the Renaissance endured and even spread into the rest of Europe, setting off the Northern Renaissance, and the English Renaissance.